optifunc/trilium-willow/docs/trilium-integration-plan.md

 - Desktop and browser are required.
 User reports “latest”; confirm exact builds against the v0.105.0 stable baseline during prototype setup.
 - Standalone documents are accepted.
+- Position and zoom are remembered locally per document and client profile; first opening centres the root at 100% zoom without automatic fitting.
 - Internal note links, existing-map migration, and dedicated map export are deferred.
 - Recovery for detected conflicts is accepted.
 Guaranteed preservation of all concurrent versions is outside the current scope.